Why is your business called blue house gardens?

 Couldn’t I just do my own design?

 There are plenty of home and garden enthusiasts out there who love Houzz and Pinterest and gardening magazines.
-Maybe you can take it a step further and really come up with a plan.
+Maybe you want to take it a step further and really come up with a plan.
 And if you run out of steam, you can still call me.